DataDog/KubeHound/pkg/kubehound/graph/CHEATSHEET.md

 ## Risk metrics

-**What is the shortest exploitable path between an exposed service and a critical?**
+**What is the shortest exploitable path between an exposed service and a critical asset?**

 In this case we can look for containers with specific properties e.g image/tag etc and query the minimum path size to reach a critical assets.
-In this case we use exposed ports as a proxy for a the container offering a service that can be exploited:
+In this example we use exposed ports as a proxy for a the container offering a service that can be exploited, in production consider filtering on tags/image/etc:

 ```groovy
 g.V().hasLabel("Container").has("ports", neq([])).repeat(out().simplePath()).until(has("critical", true).or().loops().is(7)).has("critical", true).path().count(local).min()